manvirag/tech_learning_tinkering/golang/hld/problems/distributed_key_value_store/README.md

 How to deal and resolve inconsistency (In the available model about consistency dynamo cassandra chose to eventual consistency and it might cause inconsistency and below method to detail wit it )

 1. what is Versioning and vector clock? → book.
+2. ( https://stackoverflow.com/questions/47329936/dynamodb-conflict-resolution-strategy ), dynamodb use last write win stratedy,  DynamoDB makes a best effort to determine the last writer.
+With this conflict resolution mechanism, all of the replicas will agree on the latest update, and converge toward a state in which they all have identical data.
 2. How do we resolve conflict with the help of a vector clock? once we know about the conflict.